pnikolaid/pnikolaid.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 5th year PhD candidate at the [Deparment of Electrical and Computer Engineering](https://ece.umd.edu/) at the [University of Maryland](https://umd.edu/) where my advisor is Prof. [John Baras](https://ece.umd.edu/clark/faculty/357/John-S-Baras).
-I'm also a member of the [Institute for Systems Research](https://isr.umd.edu/).
+I'm a 5th year PhD candidate at the [Deparment of Electrical and Computer Engineering](https://ece.umd.edu/) at the [University of Maryland](https://umd.edu/) and a member of the [Institute for Systems Research](https://isr.umd.edu/).
+My advisor is Prof. [John Baras](https://ece.umd.edu/clark/faculty/357/John-S-Baras).
 Before joining the PhD program, I earned my Diploma in Electrical and Computer Engineering  at the [Aristotle Univerisity of Thessaloniki](https://www.auth.gr/en/university/) in Greece.

 # Research Interests